Puppy hernia is a congenital defect and usually occurs in two sites - the groin (called inguinal hernia) and navel

 As mentioned above, if a hernia cannot be pushed back and is incarcerated, it can result in intestinal blockage and a loss of blood supply.

-liver and/or kidney failure.
-If left untreated, the puppy will die, usually in a day or
+.
+If left untreated, the puppy will die, usually in a day or two.

 Puppy hernias are repaired by replacing the protruded section of tissues back into its original correct position and then suturing closed the abnormal openings.